salesforce/codeceptjs-bdd/README.md

 Follow the instruction on [Codeceptjs-Cucumber README](https://github.com/gkushang/codeceptjs-e2e/blob/master/packages/codeceptjs-cucumber/README.md)

-## CodeceptJS-Saueclabs, Single or Multibrowsers in Parallel
+## CodeceptJS-Saucelabs : Single or Multibrowsers in Parallel

 Run tests in any requested Saucelabs browsers or can run Multibrowsers all in parallel.